antonioalvarezl/2022-Algorithm-for-Classification-with-NODEs/README.md

 This algorithm is constructive and follows a point-by-point strategy.

 Gifs are generated for different values of the dimension of the space (d) and the number of points of each color (N).

+The representations for d>1 are the projections on the two first coordinates